nestdotland/docs/docs/eggs/configuration.md

 - description:
     - A description of your module that will appear on the gallery.
 - homepage:
     - A link to your homepage.
-Usually a repository.
+(Note: Usually a repository.)
     - Defaults to `null`.
 - unstable:
     - Is this version unstable?
-    - Default value is determined by Semantic Versioning rules.
+    - Default value is determined by [Semantic Versioning](https://semver.org/) rules.
 - unlisted:
     - Should people be able to find this module/version on the gallery?
+If `true`, module is hidden.
     - Defaults to `false`.
 - version:
     - Your module version.